 We make it with ripe Fuyu persimmons and wrap them in a smoky speck, then top it with a sweet-tart balsamic honey glaze, as we did for our latest Friends Who Fete party.

 - 3 tablespoons honey

-FYI, you could definitely use prosciutto or Spanish jamon in this recipe as well.
-We like to use speck (think of it like prosciutto's smokier, more intense cousin) because the smokiness adds another note to this super simple appetizer.
-Our pick of speck is the domestic prodcuers LaQuercia.
+- 3 ounces thinly sliced speck or prosciutto FYI, you could definitely use prosciutto or Spanish jamón in this recipe as well.
+We like to use speck (think of it like a smokier prosciutto, the more intense cousin) because the smokiness adds another note to this super simple appetizer.
+Our pick of speck is the domestic producers LaQuercia.

-For the balsamic glaze: Add the balsamic vinegar and honey to a small saucepan and simmer over medium heat until its reduced and coats the back of a spoon, about 8 to 10 minutes (it should be the consistency of room temperature honey).
+- Make The Balsamic Glaze: Add the balsamic vinegar and honey to a small saucepan and simmer over medium heat until it is reduced and coats the back of a spoon, about 8 to 10 minutes (it should be the consistency of room temperature honey).
 Set aside.
-If too thick, you can loosen by adding a teaspoon of vinegar and rewarming while stirring with a spoon.
+If too thick, you can loosen it by adding a teaspoon of vinegar and rewarming while stirring with a spoon.

-For the persimmon bites: Cut each piece of speck or prosciutto in half lengthwise and prepare the persimmons by removing the top then cutting each persimmon into six wedges.
+- Make The Persimmon Bites: Cut each piece of speck or prosciutto in half lengthwise and prepare the persimmons by removing the top, then cutting each persimmon into six wedges.
 Wrap each persimmon with the speck and repeat until all the persimmon wedges are wrapped.
 Serve drizzled with the balsamic honey glaze.